inaimathi/deal/README.md

 You should now be able to visit `[your-server]:8080/` and play.

+**Optionally**

+If you're going to be hosting a public server, it's a good idea to set up a reverse proxy, and leave the static file handling up to something that can do it more efficiently than House.
+I recommend [nginx](http://nginx.org/).
+To make that easier, I've included [a config file](https://github.com/Inaimathi/deal/blob/master/nginx-deal) that you can drop into `/etc/nginx/sites-enabled/` if you're on Debian.

 ## TODO

 - Look into iolib/socket as an alternative to the shitty implementation of `read-byte-no-hang`